ory/hydra/docs/docs/reference/configuration.md

   #
   expose_internal_errors: true

+  ## refresh_token_rotation
+  #
+  # By default Refresh Tokens are rotated and invalidated with each use.
+See https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-4.13.2 for more details
+  #
+  refresh_token_rotation:
+    #
+    ## grace_period
+    #
+    # Set the grace period for a refresh token to allow it to be used for the duration of this configuration after its first use.
+New refresh tokens will continue
+    # to be issued.
+    #
+    # Examples:
+    # - 5s
+    # - 1m
+    grace_period: 0s

 ## secrets ##
 #
 # The secrets section configures secrets used for encryption and signing of several systems.
 All secrets can be rotated, for more information on this topic go to: https://www.ory.sh/docs/hydra/advanced#rotation-of-hmac-token-signing-and-database-and-cookie-encryption-keys